NLESC-JCER/run-cpp-on-web/show-me-the-visualization/README.md

 ## Vega-Lite specification

 There [many ways to do visualizations](https://github.com/sorrycc/awesome-javascript#data-visualization) on the web.
-My personal favorite at the moment is [Vega-Lite](https://vega.github.io/vega-lite/), so we will use it here.
-Vega-Lite is a JavaScript library which describes a plot using a JSON document.
-In Vega-Lite the JSON Document is called a specification and can be rendered to an interactive visualization.
+One of our favorites is [Vega-Lite](https://vega.github.io/vega-lite/), a JavaScript library which describes a plot using a JSON document called a specification.

-The root finding algorithm tries to find the x where y is zero.
+The root finding algorithm tries to find the `x` where `y` is zero using a series of iterations.
-So let's plot the iteration index against the y found in each iteration to see how quickly it converged to an answer.
+Let's plot the iteration `index` against the `y` found in each iteration to see how quickly it converged to an answer.

-Besides `width`, `height` and `title`, the Vega-Lite specification has the following blocks

-* `"data"`, the iterations we want to plot as an array of iteration objects
-* `"encoding"`, which field should go on which axis
-* `"mark"`, for line plot use [line](https://vega.github.io/vega-lite/docs/line.html) marker
-* `"selection"`, for defining how users can interact with the plot
+Our Vega-Lite specification looks like this:

 ```js
 const spec = {